-After the sun made its grand entrance, we all piled back into the jeep and took off across the smooth expanse, heading towards Cactus (Inkawasi) Island.
+After the sun made its grand entrance, we all piled back into the jeep and took off across the smooth expanse heading towards Cactus (Inkawasi) Island.
 On our drive in, the dirt roads seemed like a crazy maze with no signs to direct you.
 Now that we were on an open dessert, we’d lost roads entirely.
-You could literally drive wherever you wanted to without fear of hitting anything.
+You could literally drive in whichever direction you wished without fear of running into anything.

 Again our driver somehow managed to get us to our next destination without a single road sign, map or navigating device.
 While our breakfast was being prepared, we set off on the short hike up to the top of the island.

 When we arrived back at our jeep, our guide had a wonderful breakfast spread out for us.
-Having been up since the wee hours of the morning we were all starving and dug right into the toast, cereal and yogurt set out on our little stone table.
+Having been up since the wee hours of the morning we were all starving.
+We filled up on toast, cereal and yogurt set out on our little stone table.

 After warming ourselves with cups of tea and coffee, we all climbed back into the jeep.
 We weren’t quite done with the salt flats yet!
 Our driver took off into the sea of white, eventually stopped in the middle of nowhere to stretch our legs and play around on the flattest and largest “field” we’d ever seen.

-Our driver patiently waited and at times, took on the role of photographer for us, as we jumped in the air and set up numerous depth perception shots that have become the requisite souvenir for anyone who ventures out onto the endless salt flats.
+Our driver patiently waited and at times, took on the role of photographer for us.
+We jumped in the air and set up numerous depth perspective shots that have become the requisite souvenir for anyone who ventures out onto the endless salt flats.

 Back in the jeep we drove for a while longer until we came to our last stop on the edge of the Uyuni Salt Flats were locals “farm” the salt.
-We could see piles of salt shaped like upside-down cones and stacks of salt bricks waiting to be taken away.
+We saw piles of salt shaped like upside-down cones and stacks of salt bricks waiting to be taken away.

 There was a small “island” made out of salt that past travelers had filled with flags from around the world.